JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 ### Connecting to my local network

-Since the device needs to be accessible from my network, I needed to setup my WiFi connection.
+Since the device needs to be accessible from within my home network, I needed to setup my WiFi connection.
 I used the [Arduino WifiClient](https://docs.arduino.cc/language-reference/en/functions/wifi/client/) library to do this.
 This library provides a simple way to setup WiFi credentials, and then automatically connect to the network: